National, state and local coronavirus highlights from the past week

-Some of the highlights from the past week include passage of the fourth coronavirus relief bill and retail-to-go.
+Some of the highlights from the past week include the first phase of reopening of Texas.

 Latest from Gov. Abbott